terapy822/eyes2mouth/README.md

 # What's this?
-Is it possible to generate mouths only from the information how eyes look like?
+Is it possible to generate mouth image only from the information how eyes look like?
 Eyes2mouth network answers this question using Deep Learning and pix2pix network.
 Here, we show our scheme.
 !["a"](images/architecture.jpg)